Media

 How to set realistic boundaries around technology

-Host: Let’s talk about boundaries around technology and social media because sometimes we allow whoever is on our social media to enter our inner circle.
+Host: Let’s talk about boundaries around technology and social media, because sometimes we let whoever is on our social media into our inner circle.
 That can contribute to a lot of extra stress and burnout.
 So how do we set simple boundaries around our technology?

 The brain on technology